ibm-cloud-docs/solution-tutorials/vpc-transit-power.hidden.md

 Optionally find the {{site.data.keyword.dns_short}} instance custom resolvers in the spoke.
 In the spoke there will be no forwarding rule for the postgresql DNS name since the spoke instance will resolve the DNS address using the VPC virtual private endpoint gateway address.

+## VPC Security
+{: #vpc-transit-power-security}
+{: step}
+VPCs have [network Access Control Lists (ACLs)](/docs/vpc?topic=vpc-using-acls) for subnets and [Security groups](/docs/vpc?topic=vpc-using-security-groups) for network interfaces that can be configured to limit access to network resources.

+Introduce a security group rule to restrict access to the VPC virtual private endpoint gateway from just the {{site.data.keyword.powerSys_notm}} instances.

 ## x content
 {: #vpc-transit-power-x}
 {: step}